seso-kdrs/kdrs-search-and-view-docs/docs/standard-view/Standard View.md

 ---
 # View Configuration

-KDRS Insight can be configured using XML templates.
+KDRS Viewer can be configured using XML templates.
 The currently available tags are described in this section.
 {: .fs-6 .fw-300 }